Priligy is a selective serotonin reuptake inhibitor designed to treat premature ejaculation in men.

 There were no significant changes in the pharmacokinetics of dapoxetine during the treatment with phosphodiesterase-5 inhibitors (including Viagra and Cialis), but the combined use of these drugs should be carried out with caution, given the increased risk of orthostatic hypotension.

-In a study of the clinical pharmacology of Priligy, unpredictable adverse reactions were not observed when administered in a daily dose of up to 240 mg.
+In a study of the clinical pharmacology of Dapoxetine, unpredictable adverse reactions were not observed when administered in a daily dose of up to 240 mg.